PostgreSQL Database Management and Usage

 If you forget the root

-Database Backup and Restore
+Database Backup and Restoration

 and pg_restore

-tools, or leverage ServBay’s built-in backup capabilities.
+, or leverage ServBay’s built-in backup feature.

-Manual Backups with pg_dump
+Manual Backup with pg_dump

-The pg_dump
+pg_dump

 /Applications/ServBay/backup/postgresql